 So come on in, cher, have a seat and stay a while.
 Let us bring the bayou to you!

 Broussard’s Cajun Cuisine.
 Where great food and good times connect.

-Étouffée or etouffee is a traditional dish found in both Cajun and Creole cuisine.
-It’s a creamy, saucy delicacy typically served with shellfish over savory rice.
-It literally means “to smother” and is a popular method of cooking in the Cajun areas of southwest Louisiana.
+Étouffée or etouffee is a dish found in both Cajun and Creole cuisine typically served with shellfish over rice.
+The dish employs a technique known as smothering, a popular method of cooking in the Cajun areas of southwest Louisiana.

 Resembling a miniature lobster, crawfish are a freshwater shellfish eaten in jambalaya, gumbo, étouffée, or boiled with spices.
 Also know as crayfish, crawdads and even mud bugs.

 A soup thickened with okra pods or filé and containing meat or seafoods and usually vegetables.